 Investing in a farm leasing fund is similar to investing in a commercial property fund, where investors receive an income based on the rental yield and are exposed to the change in the capital value of the property, not the value of the business using the property.

 For the farmers, the leasing model offers them the opportunity to expand without having to purchase more land outright.

 "There is very strong demand from potential tenants as we have been inundated with enquiries" Sackett says.

 The fund is a closed-end trust and is open to wholesale investors, with a minimum investment size of $100,000.
-Its closing date is 28 September 2018.
+Its closing date has been extended to 21 December 2018.
 The target total annual return (internal rate of return or IRR) for the fund is 10-12% post fees, with a target annual distribution of 3.5 – 4%.

 For more information about what effect the current drought will have on the fund click here.

 "We are just seeing the emergence of agriculture as a serious opportunity for investors": Q&A with Growth Farms Australia's David Sackett

 - What made you decide to launch a fund of this nature?